hydephp/develop/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

 Please read and understand the contribution guide before creating an issue or pull request.
+Also please note that while HydePHP is still in development, this document is a living standard that like the rest of the codebase may change at any time.

 ## Resources